tintin10q/computational-linguistics-summary/Prediction/Markov models.md

 ![Pasted image 20220223185953](../images/Pasted%20image%2020220223185953.webp)

 Looking at this table really makes it more concrete.
 The idea is that the sum of the entire row is one.
-The sum of a collum does not have to be one.
+The sum of a column does not have to be one.

 ## Fine tuning

 How do you decide on the n-gram size?
-The [lambda's](Smoothing.md)?
 Which [discounting](Smoothing.md) method you will use?
-What k will you use if you use Laplace etc.
+What k will you use if you use Laplace [smoothing](Smoothing.md)? etc.

 We can do this like any other machine learning problem.
-In this case the loss/cost/error function is [Perplexity](Perplexity.md) and we want to minimize it.
+In this case the loss/cost/error function is [perplexity](Perplexity.md), and we want to minimize it.
 Try to minimize the perplexity of the dev set by tuning the hyperparameters.

 ## Trade of

 Higher N-grams are more constraining and precise, but more scarce.
 If we have 20k [types](../Data/Type.md), then there are:
 - 20K$^2$ bigrams = $4*10^8$.
 - 20K$^{3}$ trigrams = $8 * 10^{12}$.